 |Asset recognition from ARO||ARO amount is added to fixed assets at the time of the estimate.||Generally included in property plant and equipment.
 Recognized in inventory if incurred during a period when the property was used to produce an inventory.|

 Assume a power company builds a power plant at a site with a 50-year lease.
 The asset takes 3 years to be built and has to be necessarily retired at the end of 47 years after it was built.
-The cost of dismantling the equipment, detoxification of the site and cleaning of the site is $50,000 in today’s dollars.
-Because retirement has to be done after 47 years, this cost will definitely be higher at that time.
-To take that into consideration the retirement cost will increase at the rate of inflation.
+The cost of dismantling the equipment, detoxification of the site, and cleaning of the site is $50,000 in today’s dollars.
+Because retirement has to be done after 47 years, this cost will be higher at that time.
+To consider that, the retirement cost will increase at the rate of inflation.
 Assuming an inflation rate of 3%, the cost of retirement at the end of 47 years will be $200,595.
-Assuming a risk-free rate of 7% the present value of this obligation comes out to be $8.342.
+Assuming a risk-free rate of 7%, the present value of this obligation comes out to be $8.342.
 See the illustration below for details.

-- The obligation will be a real and big expense, it makes sense to provide for the expense as soon as the fair value of the liability can be determined.
+- The obligation will be a real and significant expense; it makes sense to provide for the expense as soon as the fair value of the liability can be determined.

 - It helps pre-plan the restoration of the property to its original state.